 MCLG-Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the U.S. EPA of microbial contaminants.
-MRDLG-Maximum to health.
-MRDLGs do not reflect the benefits contaminants.
+MCLGs are set by the U.S. EPA

-MRDL-Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of the use of disinfectants to control microbial n/a: Not applicable
+MRDL-Maximum Residual Disinfectant Level:

+The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk pCi/L: picoCuries per liter: A measure of radioactivity
+Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.